CLI Library

 Before you start

-In order to use this CLI utility you must create your free trial account on https://www.convertapi.com site.
+In order to use this CLI utility, you must create your free trial account on https://www.convertapi.com site.

-After sign up process you will get your secret at https://www.convertapi.com/a .
+After the sign-up process, you will get your secret at https://www.convertapi.com/a .
+The secret will be used in every CLI utility run.

-Most basic file conversion
+Basic file conversion

 convertapi --iformat=docx --oformat=pdf --params="file:@/path/to/test.docx" --out="@/path/to/resultdir" --secret=your-api-secret